 The usual suspects like doctor and lawyer appear on this list due to their above-average salaries, together with other popular occupations like teacher and pilot.

-7 Popular jobs in Singapore and their salaries
+7 prestigious jobs in Singapore and their salaries

 Doctor salary in Singapore